aadhilam/k8-networking-calico-containerlab/containerlab/calico-bgp/README.md

 - **Calico Side**: AS 65010 with disabled node-to-node mesh, external BGP peering to switch
 - **Switch Side**: AS 65001 with dynamic peer group accepting connections from Calico nodes
-- **Peering**: Successful BGP sessions established between all Calico nodes and the cEOS switch
+- **Peering**: Successful BGP sessions established between all Calico nodes and the cEOS switch .

-### Key Technologies
-- **ContainerLab**: Network topology orchestration with ext-container wrappers for Kind nodes
-- **Calico BGP**: Native routing without overlay networks, external route advertisement
-- **Arista cEOS**: Enterprise-grade network switch simulation with full BGP capabilities

-### Validation Results
-- BGP peer configurations successfully applied in Calico cluster
-- All BGP sessions established and maintained in "Estab" state
-- Message exchange confirming active BGP communication between peers

-This lab provides a foundation for understanding how Calico can integrate with real-world network infrastructure using standard BGP protocols, enabling scalable and efficient pod networking without overlay encapsulation.
+This lab provides a foundation for understanding how Calico can integrate with real-world network infrastructure using standard BGP protocols.